 I also feel an obligation to help those who might find themselves in the situation that my family and I were in.
-Jesus had a few things to say about helping the weak… -And if you have found yourself mixed up in an abusive or unhealthy church, chances are you are beat up and in a emotionally weakened state.
-So, for those that have found themselves in such a situation, I pray that God uses these words to give you strength, comfort and direction.
+Jesus had a few things to say about helping the weak.
+If you have found yourself mixed up in an abusive or unhealthy church, chances are you are beat up and in an emotionally weakened state.
+So for those that have found themselves in such a situation, I pray that God uses these words to give you strength, comfort and direction.
 You CAN escape; just follow the breadcrumbs.

-- By attempting to reconcile the “actions” of the pastor to God, His nature and His Word Over time, I began to attempt to reconcile the actions of my pastor with God’s Word, specifically with the simple teachings of Jesus.
+- By attempting to reconcile the “actions” of the pastor to God, His nature and Jesus’ teachings Over time, I began to attempt to reconcile the actions of my pastor with the simple teachings of Jesus.
 No one is perfect, but there were areas where I was very concerned.
 At first I gave my pastor the benefit of the doubt; in the early years I was actually his strongest advocate who came to his defense.
 But as time expired this position became more difficult.
-Almost everything he said from the pulpit sounded right and rooted in sound Biblical teaching, but his actions could not be reconciled with Truth.
+Almost everything he said from the pulpit sounded right and rooted in sound biblical teaching, but his actions could not be reconciled with Jesus.
 As time progressed, I observed more and more secrecy in the church.
 I had the reoccurring thought, “If we are not doing anything wrong, why are we hiding it?”

 - By loving God and my family more than my position in ministry As my eyes began to open, I knew I would have to give up my staff position in the church.
 Our church plant had grown to one of the largest and fastest growing churches in the area.
 I had to love God and my family more than my position.
 This was a simple but very fundamental realization for me.